zowe/zowe-internal-dockerfiles/dockerfiles/zowe-release/zowe-1.11.0/README.md

 	--env LAUNCH_COMPONENT_GROUPS=DESKTOP,GATEWAY \
 	zowe/docker:latest $@
 ```
-In the Dockerfile you will also need to ensure that you set the ZOWE_EXPLORER_HOST environmental variables to the linux hostname aswell like so.
+In the Dockerfile you will also need to set the ZOWE_EXPLORER_HOST environmental variables to the linux hostname like so
 ```ENV ZOWE_EXPLORER_HOST='dev.mylinuxmachine.com'```